Looking for some no-nonsense work from home tips that really work?

 This way, you’ll be ready for any video chat coming your way — be it project meetings or just a regular check-in with your colleagues.

-Even if you live alone and your job doesn’t require any video conferencing, you could dress up to give your brain a nudge that it’s time to work.
+Even if you live alone and your job doesn’t require any explainer videos or conferencing, you could dress up to give your brain a nudge that it’s time to work.

 10. Use the right tools to manage your work